Tuesday, 31 May 2016

 Valley of Geysers - you had to be there

-The bears had used the steps before us leaving dried muddy paw prints
+The bears had used the stairs before us leaving muddy paw prints

 Steps!
 I lost count but Lindsay reckons the walk down into the valley from where we landed was equivalent to the height of a 20-storey building.
 We descended, walked, then ascended halfway, wandered some more - and then we saw him!
 A beautiful brown bear about 20-30 metres away grazing quietly.
 What an amazing experience!
-We felt sort of safe as we had a ranger with us to protect us - and the bears.
+I felt safe as we had a ranger with us to protect us - but mainly the bears.
 He carried a gun just to scare them off.
 Incidentally we saw seven bears throughout the day.
+The bears here are Kamchatka Brown Bears Ursus arctos beringianus also known as the Far Eastern brown bear.
+They are omnivores and very closely relatived to Grizzly Bears.

-Centre photo is a beautiful brwon bear happily munching on leaves and berries
+A beautiful brown bear amongst the greenery happily munching on nuts and berries

-Fortunately for us Elaini was passionate about the natural world and we looked at tiny violets, dwarf Japanese Cedar, alder trees sprouting their sweet smelling catkins, Dwarf Willow, Stone Birch, wild grasses, ferns and curious herbage that grows only in the hot acidic waters and mud of volcanic regions.
+Fortunately for us Elaini was passionate about the natural world including plants so she had my attention!
+We saw tiny violets, dwarf Japanese Cedar, alder trees sprouting their sweet smelling catkins, Dwarf Willow, Stone Birch, wild grasses, Cow parsley, ferns and curious herbage that grows only in the hot acidic waters and mud of volcanic regions.
+Elaini told me an intersting little snippet about the Cow parsley: the indigenes of the region used to stuff the long hollow, almost woody, stalks with salmon, smoke it and take it with them as a 'snack' when hunting.
 A botanist's dream place.
 I could write a book on the whole wonderful day, but maybe later.
 On the way back, we stopped in another valley where there are hot springs.
 Unsurprisingly, there are hot springs all over the place but this string of pools has been made accessible and a lodge built for people to visit the area.
 It was very rustic but totally delightful.
 We floated in silence in the warm sepia-coloured water watching the sky fade and the snow take on the faintest blush of pink.
 By this time it was about 8pm - and mozzies about the size of our helicopter were starting to dine on us!
-So we clambered out of the pool and climbed back into the chopper to head home for a very late supper and then to fall into bed completely exhausted but feeling totally replete.
+So we clambered out of the pool and climbed back into the chopper to head home for a very late supper and then to fall into bed completely exhausted but feeling wonderfully replete.
 And this is just the start of our Russian odyssey!
 Next .........

 National Park - just us and the view!